|

-Great!
-You want to participate in International Masterclasses!
+You are a high school student and want to participate in International Masterclasses?

 Here you have the chance to have all your curious questions answered about the